 St. John Chrysostom advised husbands to "Love your wives, even as Christ loved the Church… Take the same provident care for her as Christ takes for the Church.
 Yes, even if it should be necessary for you to give your life for her, yes, and to be cut into pieces ten thousand times and to endure and to undergo any suffering whatever – do not refuse it" (Homily 20 on Ephesians circa 400 AD).

-Jesus said in Matthew 20:28 that he came to serve and not to be served.
-Likewise, husbands are to be servants.
-You see the husband only gets to be the leader if he is a servant.
-God gives no man a license to abuse his wife in any way.
+God gives no man a license to abuse his wife or family in any way.
 Indeed the Vatican has proclaimed: "The battle of the sexes and, particularly, the subjugation of women is the result of original sin and not of God's original design for creation" (Letter to the Bishops of the Catholic Church on the Collaboration of Men and Women in the Church and in the World).

 A husband’s leadership also includes having the final say in instances where there is an unresolved disagreement.
 This is necessary to ensure harmony in the family and should present no problem as long as the husband follows Christ’s example as explained above.
 The husband’s role is not a regal privilege but a necessary responsibility.